digitalrebar/provision-plugins/README.md

 # provision-plugins

 These repo contains the ipmi, slack, packet-ipmi, and virtualbox-ipmi plugins.
+And lots more.

 Also some docs on building plugins.